IBM/kafka-quickstart-workshop/part1/event-streams.md

 2. Select the [Event Streams service](https://cloud.ibm.com/catalog/event-streams) in the Catalog.

-3. Select the Standard plan on the service instance page.
+3. Select the Standard or Enterprise plan on the service instance page.

 4. Enter a name for your service.
 You can use the default value.